Frankjunyulin/Operating-System/README.md

 # Operating-System

-This is an implementation of an operating system for the Operating Systems course, [CPEN 331]( https://sites.google.com/site/cpen331/), at the University of British Columbia.

 ## Overview
 This is a project that involved implementing various portions of an operating system.
 The main goal was to gain a strengthened understanding of concurrency, synchronization, virtual memory, system calls, and file systems.

-The [course](https://courses.students.ubc.ca/cs/main?pname=subjarea&tname=subjareas&req=3&dept=CPEN&course=331) that this project was associated with describes the key aspects of the course as:
-Operating systems, their design and their implementation.
-Process concurrency, synchronization, communication and scheduling.
-Device drivers, memory management, virtual memory, file systems, networking and security.

 ## Implemented Features
 ### Concurrency